A fascinating natural nirvana of exceptional beauty

 The capital and largest island, São Tomé, is slightly livelier than its tranquil and less populated counterpart.
 Pastel-hued colonial buildings and churches line the dusty streets and the cream-coloured fort, São Sebastião, sits at the mouth of the city’s original trading port.
 Rainforests cover the rest of the island, with up to 90% of the area enveloped by trees.
 Beyond the vastness of vegetation lie more pristine beaches, which serve as ideal bases for water sports, or simply, for reclining on while taking in the heavenly scenes.

-Accommodation in São Tomé and Príncipe
+Luxury accommodation in Italy in São Tomé and Príncipe

-When to go
+When to visit

 São Tomé and Príncipe is a year-round destination, and the temperatures vary very little throughout the months.
 However, the best time to visit is during one of the two dry seasons, between June and September or from January to February.
 Humpback whales visit the surrounding waters between late July and October, October to March are the best months for birdwatching and turtles nest on the beaches from mid-November to early February.